 The Summer Product That Can Make or Break Your Complexion

-Whether you like it or not - and I know many sit in the latter camp - SPF is a crucial part of your daily regimen, which will pay off if you stick with it.
-Not only does it shield your skin from the kind of rays that accelerate wrinkles and lead to dark spots, it can also protect you from UV radiation, which is linked to skin cancers.
+When it comes to wearing a daily sunscreen for your face, many skip it.
+But whether you like it or not (and I know many sit in the latter camp), SPF is a crucial part of your daily regimen, and it will pay off if you stick with it.
+Not only does it shield your skin from the kind of rays that accelerate wrinkles and lead to dark spots, it can also protect you from UV radiation, which has been linked to skin cancer.

-Now, I know what you’re thinking, because I’ve thought it too: sunscreen is greasy, it makes me break out, it ruins my makeup, my skin doesn’t like it, yadda yadda yadda.
-But that’s just not true any more.
-These days, there are myriad SPF formulations which can cater to precisely your skin concerns, and they feel a lot lighter than they once did, too.
+Now, I know what you’re thinking because I’ve thought it too: Sunscreen is greasy.
+It makes me break out, it ruins my makeup, my skin doesn’t like it, yadda yadda yadda.
+But that’s just not true anymore.
+These days, there are myriad SPF formulations out there that can cater to your exact skin concerns, and they feel a lot lighter than they once did too.

 Combine that with the fact that summer equals more UV exposure, and I can’t think of a better time to shop for a sunscreen that you actually like putting on.
-So I spoke to skincare expert Debbie Thomas and board certified dermatologist Dr. Perricone to ask them how to match your SPF to your skin type.
+So I spoke to skincare expert Debbie Thomas and board-certified dermatologist Dr. Nicholas Perricone to ask them how to match your SPF to your skin type.

 Try: Dermalogica's Pure Light SPF 50, which tops up skin’s water stores with moisture magnet hyaluronic acid, so your skin isn’t left feeling tight and parched.

-Try: Heliocare 360 Mineral SPF 50 - a light fluid that’s matte yet light-reflective, meaning shiny t-zones are replaced with silky skin that subtly glows.
+Try: Heliocare 360 Mineral SPF 50, a light fluid that’s matte yet light-reflective, means shiny T-zones are replaced with silky skin that subtly glows.